karolisliutack/EKS_Task/README.md

 # DEPLOY HELM CHART - ATLANTIS AND EKS USING TERRAFORM on US-EAST-2 Region
 • 1 VPC

 • 2 subnets

 • 1 EKS cluster

-• autoscaling workers with min 1, max 3 workers,
+• autoscaling workers with min 1, max 3 workers

 • K8s RBAC enabled with 2 roles - eks-admin and eks-readonly

 To expose Atlantis Service Classic LoadBalancer was issued from EKS and dns name was fetched by using terraform null resource   provisioner "local-exec".
 Load balancer dns name was saved to lb_dns.txt file which was also used to create webhook for github repository so Atlantis service can monitor all of the below events: